a1arakkal/BIOS-7730-project/README.md

 # `jobs`
-  - contains the job text files used for HPC job submisson for the MH approaches.
+  - Contains the job text files used for HPC job submisson for the MH approaches.
 All normal appoximation implementations were conducted in qlogin sessions.

 # `scripts`
  - ## `Julia`